willoucom/wtf/README.md

 or php code

-web/inc/header.inc.php do the most of the job (get values and stuff) web/inc/renderer.inc.php do the rendering using smarty or json
+web/inc/header.inc.php do the most of the job (get values and stuff)

+web/inc/renderer.inc.php do the rendering using smarty or json

 for each page.php you have to create a page.tpl into views

 ProTips :
 ==
-- Disabling authentification
-simply remove the lines in web/inc/header.inc.php:
+- Disabling authentification by simply remove the lines in web/inc/header.inc.php:
 <pre>
 require($config['basedir'].'/models/Utilisateur.class.php');
 $utilisateur = new Utilisateur($dbh,$traduction);